Attorneys Awarded $125 Million for Second VW Settlement

 Volkswagen spokeswoman Jeannine Ginivan and California Attorney General Xavier Becerra’s office did not immediately return emails seeking comment Friday afternoon.

-The plaintiffs’ steering committee said in a statement Friday that appreciated the court’s consideration of its fee request and was “gratified” to be implementing the two class-action settlements.
+The plaintiffs’ steering committee said in a statement Friday that it appreciated the court’s consideration of its fee request and was “gratified” to be implementing the two class-action settlements.

 More than 10,000 of 30,000 filed claims have been paid for the 3.0-liter settlement in less than two months, and more than $540 million in payment offers have been made, according to class attorneys.